Privacy Policy

 d.
 Pseudonymisation and encryption of data.
 Please see Intec’s encryption guidance document.

-protocols and systems be breached then an organisation may face action from the
+protection protocols and systems be breached then an organisation may face

-Information Commissioners office.
-Depending on the nature of an offence an
+action from the Information Commissioners office.
+Depending on the nature of an

-organisation may be fined 2% of annual turnover or 10 million euros, whichever
+offence an organisation may be fined 2% of annual turnover or 10 million euros,

-is higher or 4% of turnover or up to 20 million euros, whichever is higher.
+whichever is higher or 4% of turnover or up to 20 million euros, whichever is

 Organisations that process a significant amount of personal